Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 ### Making a Swap File

 If you are reading this, you probably chose the thriftiest option Amazon Lightsail has to offer.
 There's nothing wrong with that - everyone loves to save a bit of money.
 The bad news about your decision is that your server doesn't have enough RAM to `npm install`.
 The good news?
-There's a super cool workaround you can do for this in Ubuntu.
+There's a super cool workaround for this in Ubuntu.

 To solve our issue, we will be making a 'swap file'.
 This special file allows an Ubuntu machine's hard drive to take over when the RAM is full, which is perfect for our situation.
 Using a hard drive to transfer data takes a lot longer than relying on RAM alone, but there's really no other option here.